bluppco/idearebel/src/content/ideas/digital-marketing-trends-for-2021.md

 \
 User-generated content (UGC) ticks all the boxes when it comes to connective content:

+- It builds and strengthens communities
+- It’s relatable and uplifting
+- It enables brands to meet customers where they’re already hanging out
+- It helps brands generate tons more content against a backdrop of stay-at-home orders and restrictive measures

 \
-It builds and strengthens communities

-\
-It’s relatable and uplifting

-\
-It enables brands to meet customers where they’re already hanging out

-\
-It helps brands generate tons more content against a backdrop of stay-at-home orders and restrictive measures

-\
 UGC has long been an effective way for brands to forge relationships with their customers and provide social proof, and this will be a common theme in 2021 as well.

 \
-We’re super proud of our Digital Agency’s latest UGC work with our product – Contest Rebel.
+We’re super proud of our Digital Agency’s latest UGC work with our product – [**Contest Rebel**](https://www.contestrebel.com/).
 The world’s best Contest / Sweepstakes platform for brands.
+## A focus on sustainability

 \
-4. A focus on sustainability

-\
-![Alt text](https://blupp.b-cdn.net/idearebel/vivida-surf-sustainable-Idea-Rebel.jpg?quality=80&width=800?quality=80&width=800 "a title") vivida-surf-sustainable-Idea-Rebel.jpg
+![Alt text](https://blupp.b-cdn.net/idearebel/vivida-surf-sustainable-Idea-Rebel.jpg?quality=80&width=800?quality=80&width=800 "a title")

 \
 Vivida Surf – Sustainable Brand